ConductVision Software – Fear Conditioning

 The number of cages is configurable.
 The system supports up to 4 cages simultaneously tracking and analysis.

-- The test button is used to send commands to ConductAdapterUI for manual testing.
+- Send commands to ConductAdapterUI for manual testing

 3.2.2 Test Commands